- Who This Guide is For

 A fixed wing drone is used for large open spaces where long, unobstructed straight-line passes are possible; and, a small inexpensive multi-rotor is used for spot-checking trouble areas more closely, for quick scouting missions and for handling area a plane cannot fly over.

-After testing the ROI of drone surveying, they may upgrade to more expensive and less time-consuming solutions.
+After testing the ROI of drone surveying, they may upgrade to more expensive and more efficient multi rotor and fixed wing packages that can integrate with their Farm Management Information Systems (FMIS) and Agronomy Management Systems (AMS).

 There are many choices of imaging sensors available today for agriculture drones.
 Options range from $200 for a GoPro HD camera to well over $50,000 for a hyper-spectral camera.